emergesource/resume/resume.md

 long-term vision and strategic planning of the platform that powers Wavelo’s services.

 * Designed and implemented Wavelo's event driven microservice architecture.
-* Ensured high reliability for 8 million BOOST subscribers by operating Wavelo's private cloud platform with Terraform, OpenStack, and HashiStack.
+* Ensured high reliability for 8 million BOOST subscribers by operating Wavelo's cloud platform.
 * Collaborated with other department leads to deliver on strategic initiatives.
 * Lead an observability transition from Datadog to Grafana saving millions in operating costs.